 The decision to be a surrogate is huge and wonderful.
 Gestational surrogates forever change the lives of the families they help and will always have a special place in their hearts.
 It truly takes a very special kind of woman to choose to be a surrogate, as the kindness, generosity, and compassion these women have is remarkable.
 The truth is, very few women are willing to give in this way, and of those who are, even fewer actually qualify.
-Arguably, one of the biggest challenges women who want to be surrogates face is BMI.
+Arguably, one of the biggest challenges women who want to be surrogates face is BMI, that take into consideration your body weight and height.
 If you’ve done research, you’ll see that it’s a recurring theme, but what exactly is it and why does it matter so much?

 What is BMI?

 BMI is short for body-mass index.
 It’s a measurement of a person’s body fat, calculated using their height and weight.
-If you don’t already know your BMI, you can check it on the U.S. Department of Health & Human Services National Institutes of Health website.
+If you don’t already know your BMI, you can check it on the U.S. Department of Health & Human Services National Institutes of Health website using the BMI calculator.

 If Your BMI Is…